Yash621/meta-meet/README.md

 # The server will start at <http://localhost:3000>

-# Run server for frontend
+# Run server for backend
 $ npm run start

 # The server will start at <http://localhost:9000>